-I understand that participant records and information contained therein are maintained in my best interest.
-I further understand that, should I enter any other component of this program, this information may be furnished to them to ensure continuity of patient care.
+I understand that my participant records and the information contained therein are maintained in my best interest.
+I further understand that, should I enter any other component of this program, this information may be furnished to those components as necessary to to ensure continuity of patient care.